 We own and operate fleets of mobile hydraulic fracturing units and other auxiliary heavy equipment to perform fracturing services.
 Our hydraulic fracturing units consist primarily of a high-pressure hydraulic pump, an engine, a transmission and various hoses, valves, tanks and other supporting equipment that are typically mounted to a flat-bed trailer.
-As of December 31, 2022, our pressure pumping business included six high-pressure fleets consisting of an aggregate 128 high-pressure fracturing units with pump nameplate capacity of 310,000 horsepower.
-Currently, five of our six pressure pumping fleets are staffed and providing services in the northeast and mid-continent regions.
-Over the past two years, we have converted 30 of our units to include dynamic gas blending, or DGB, capabilities to meet recent shifts in customer demand.
-Further, subject to market conditions, supply chain constraints and liquidity requirements, we have plans to upgrade our sixth spread to Tier 4, dual fuel and put it into operation in the second half of 2023, as well as upgrade two existing spreads to Tier 2, dual fuel.
-This would give us a total of four dual fuel fleets by year-end 2023.
+As of December 31, 2023, our pressure pumping business included six high-pressure fleets consisting of an aggregate 128 high-pressure fracturing units with pump nameplate capacity of 310,000 horsepower.
+One of our six pressure pumping fleets was staffed and providing services in the northeast region as of December 31, 2023.
+Over the past two years, we have converted two fleets to include dynamic gas blending, or DGB, capabilities to meet recent shifts in customer demand.
+Further, subject to market conditions and liquidity requirements, we have plans to upgrade one additional fleet in 2024.
 See also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Industries-Oil and Natural Gas Industry" for additional information.

 Sand Hauling.
 Our sand hauling services provide last-mile trucking and logistics services for proppant used in completion activities in the Utica Shale and SCOOP/STACK.
-As of December 31, 2022, we owned a fleet of 36 trucks.
+As of December 31, 2023, we owned a fleet of 39 trucks.

 Water Transfer.
 Our water transfer services provide water sourcing and water transfer services primarily for completion activities in the mid-continent region.
-As of December 31, 2022, we owned 121 water transfer pumps and 91 miles of layflat hose.
+As of December 31, 2023, we owned 121 water transfer pumps and 91 miles of layflat hose.